The 5-Ingredient Vegan Chocolate Pudding Recipe

 This simple five-ingredient pudding uses fan-favorite ingredient avocado for the base and maple syrup for a natural sweetener.
 "Silky smooth and rich in flavor, this velvety pudding is perfect if you want to boost your chocolate pudding with the health benefits of avocado," writes Nevins.

-While the addition of salt to the pudding may seem counterintuitive, studies have shown a link between adding salt and perceptions of sweetness in foods.
+While the addition of salt to the pudding may seem counterintuitive, studies have shown a link between adding salt and perceptions of sweetness1 in foods.
 It also means this pudding will play on the sweet and salty flavor line that so many people love.

 Salted Chocolate-Avocado Pudding